Canon M3 vs Olympus E-300

 It is notable that the M3 offers wifi support, while the E-300 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the M3 and the E-300 have been discontinued, but can regularly be found used on eBay.
+Both the M3 and the E-300 have been discontinued, but can regularly be found used on ebay.
 The E-300 was replaced by the Olympus E-330, while the M3 was followed by the Canon M6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the M3 and E-300 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Olympus E-300 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M3 and the Olympus E-300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.